buildit/aws-monitoring/README.md

 Docker (cleanroom) Development
 --------------------------
+By using Docker we remove the need to install any global dependencies on the host.
+In this case NodeJS, the serverless NodeJS framework, and the AWS CLI.

 - `docker build --tag sls-sns .`
 - `docker run -itv <fully qualified path to this project on host>:/src sls-sns`
 - `aws configure`